I stand on painted tape

 And where to throw my cape

-By day I'm a vice principal and violin teacher.
-By night I'm a professional opera singer.
+Vice Pricipal and violin teacher by day, opera singer and whiskey drinker by night.
 The teachers at school call me "The Benevolent Overlord", my musical colleagues call me "La Bestia", my friends call me Racky.
 That probably about sums me up.

 The people I love always come first in my life, and if I know anything about myself it's that I'm a damn good friend.
 I'm loyal like a bulldog.